 - “What motivates you to perform well in your job?”

 Use the STAR method (Situation, Task, Action, Result) to structure your responses to questions about past experiences.
 Ask a friend or family member to play the role of the interviewer and conduct a mock interview.
-Practice your responses out loud and ask for feedback on your delivery and body language.
-Remember, the goal isn’t to memorize scripted answers but to become comfortable discussing these topics naturally.

 Dress to Impress